-PIMA 7321G Experimental Performance Ensemble and Composition 30 hours rehearsal plus independent work; 2 credits Participation in and contribution of new works to an ensemble consisting of artists from all performance media dedicated to creating, rehearsing, and performing works by its members, and developing a repertoire of experimental multimedia works.
+PIMA 7321G Performance Art 30 hours rehearsal plus independent work; 2 credits Development of collaborative experimental, performative ensemble creations including artists from all media.
+The course is dedicated to creating, rehearsing, and performing works by its members, and developing a repertoire of experimental multimedia works.
 At least one public performance per semester.
 Permission of the director of PIMA required.
 This course may be repeated for credit.
 Prerequisite or corequisite: PIMA 7010G [701G] or permission of the director.
-PIMA 7322G Experimental Performance Ensemble and Composition 30 hours rehearsal plus independent work; 2 credits Participation in and contribution of new works to an ensemble consisting of artists from all performance media dedicated to creating, rehearsing, and performing works by its members, and developing a repertoire of experimental multimedia works.
+PIMA 7322G Performance Art II 30 hours rehearsal plus independent work; 2 credits Development of collaborative experimental, performative ensemble creations including artists from all media.
+The course is dedicated to creating, rehearsing, and performing works by its members, and developing a repertoire of experimental multimedia works.
 At least one public performance per semester.
 Permission of the director of PIMA required.
 This course may be repeated for credit.
 Prerequisite or corequisite: PIMA 7010G [701G] or permission of the director.
 PIMA 7331G Experimental Performance Ensemble Direction 30 hours rehearsal, plus ensemble direction; 3 credits Direction of, participation in, and contribution of new works to an ensemble consisting of artists from all performance media dedicated to creating, rehearsing, and performing works by its members, and developing a repertoire of experimental multimedia works.
 At least one public performance per semester.
 Permission of the director of PIMA required.
 This course may be repeated for credit.
 Prerequisite or corequisite: permission of the director.